Matter, Stains & Odour: Here’s How to Remove Dog Poo from Carpet

 Their unconditional love, loyalty, sloppy kisses, and cuddles are just a few of the things we love most about our pet dogs; what we don’t love, of course, is when they leave us stinky, unwanted gifts on the carpet!

-If you haven’t house trained your dog, or miss taking him/her out for a walk on time, you probably have to deal with pet stains on your carpet quite often.
+If you haven’t house trained your dog (you may have just got fido from a breeder), or miss taking him/her out for a walk on time, you probably have to deal with pet stains on your carpet quite often.
 This is especially true when it comes to puppies who are yet to be toilet trained (or are currently being trained).
 They will scout out rugs and carpets to poop and pee on because dogs/pups prefer to ‘go’ on porous surfaces that simulate the texture of soil, sand, or grass.
 Nevertheless, regardless of how it got there, the more important question is ‘how to remove dog poop from carpet?’
 Well, MaidForYou has got the answers that all pet owners and homeowners have been asking for for years!

 Read on to learn the simplest method to clean dog faeces from carpeting, and how to remove dog poo stains and odour from your carpet.